LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_5.md

-We keep seeing bots requesting `wp-login.php`, however, we dont host wordpress so we want to block these requests.
+We keep seeing bots requesting `wp-login.php`; however, we don't host WordPress, so we want to block these requests.

 Let's create a rule that will block any request that contains `wp-login.php` within the URI.